Dark Radiation from Inflationary Fluctuations: Conclusion

+Finally, it has been shown that contributions to $\dneff \sim 0.5$ may play an important role in alleviating the discrepancy between early and late time determinations of the Hubble tension \cite{divalentino2021realm,Knox_2020}.
+Although models with nonzero $\dneff$ do not completely eliminate the tension, it is intriguing that the contributions required to reduce its statistical signficance are readily accommodated in the parameter space studied in this class of models.

-{\it Acknowledgments:} We thank Nikita Blinov for helpful conversations and thank Asher Berlin, Dan Hooper, and Rocky Kolb for feedback on the manuscript.
+{\it Acknowledgments:} We thank Asher Berlin, Nikita Blinov, Dan Hooper, Kevin Kelly, Rocky Kolb, and David McKeen for helpful conversations.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of High Energy Physics.

 \begin{appendix}

 \end{appendix}